2TallTyler/improved_town_industries/README.md

 ## Additional Features

 * Includes industry tile objects for visual expansion and decoration.
-* Houses produce Waste, which reuses the Mail cargo ID for compatibility with all house sets.
+* Houses produce Waste instead of Mail.

 ## Limitations

 * This industry set is designed for Temperate climate only, since it doesn't include snow sprites and Forest sprites are always snow-covered in Sub-Arctic climate.
-* Some aircraft sets are hardcoded to carry cargo ID 2, not "MAIL", so they carry Waste.

 ## Translations